-When the universe had cooled enough for elements to be formed, the low-mass elements of deuterium, helium and lithium were 1.0 ···· Measurements of deuterium match model predictions only formed.
-The deuterium for this narrow range in the predicted 10^{-2} proportions of each density of ordinary matter. depend only on a 10^{-4} single number: the baryon density.
+When the universe had cooled enough for elements to be formed, the low-mass elements of deuterium, helium and lithium were formed.
+The proportions of each depend only on a single number: the baryon density.

 4. The evolution of galaxies